If you’ve been feeling a bit out of rhythm lately, it could be due to an arrhythmia, or change in the rhythm of your heartbeat.

-Arrhythmias that occur more often or cause other symptoms may be more serious and need to be discussed with your doctor.
+Arrhythmias that occur more often or cause other symptoms – dizziness, loss of consciousness, chest pain or shortness of breath – may be more serious and need to be discussed with your doctor.
 You may be referred to an electrophysiologist, a cardiologist with additional training and experience in heart rhythm disorders.

 Arrhythmia treatment – begins with medicine

-Dr. Sanjay Kumar is a Marshfield Clinic electrophysiologist and physician who sees patients ranging from children to older adults.
-He offers a variety of treatment options and begins most therapies with prescription medications.
+Dr. Sanjay Kumar is a Marshfield Clinic electrophysiologist and physician who sees patients ranging from youth to older adults.
+He offers a variety of treatment options that usually begin most therapies with prescription medications.

 Procedures sometimes necessary, effective

-If these tests reveal rhythmic problems, Kumar performs a catheter-based test called an electrophysiology study.
+If these tests reveal rhythmic problems, Dr. Kumar performs a catheter-based test called an electrophysiology study.